HoriaBosoanca/callgo-client/README.md

 Reimplement meeting rejoin after refreshing tab \
 Implement redirect to menu when the websocket closes \ Reimplement list component and kicking \
+Learn about sync.mutex and use it on the server (to safely write to ws connections and maps) \
+Live member join and disconnect ws notifications